BrickMMO/pixelatte-documentation/index.markdown

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

-Pixelatte is an application that converts a provided image to a set of instructions to recreate the image using LEGO^TM^ bricks.
+Pixelatte is an application that converts a provided image to a set of instructions to recreate the image using LEGO<sup>TM</sup> bricks.

 ![BrickMMO](images/pixelatte-landing.jpg)